unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 ### Metrics:
 In our first example (episode 2) we plotted the progression of the loss during training.
 That is indeed a good first indicator if things are working alright, i.e. if the loss is indeed decreasing as it should.
-However, when models become more complicated then also the loss functions often become less intuitive (side remark: e.g. when adding L1 or L2 regularization).
+However, when models become more complicated then also the loss functions often become less intuitive.
 That is why it is good practice to monitor the training process with additional, more intuitive metrics.
 They are not used to optimize the model, but are simply recorded during training.
 With Keras they can simply be added via `metrics=[...]` and can contain one or multiple metrics of interest.